Tiwari666/Classification_Model/README.md

 In summary, while regression predicts continuous numerical values, classification categorizes data into discrete classes or labels.

 # Examples of classification algorithms:

+A) Binary classification: Logistic Regression , Decision Trees ,Naïve Bayes Binary classification is when a model can apply only two class labels.
+A popular use of a binary classification would be in detecting and filtering junk emails.
+A model can be trained to label incoming emails as either junk or safe, based on learned patterns of what constitutes a spam email.

+B) Multiple class classification: Random Forest ,k-Nearest Neighbors, Naive Bayes

+Multiple class classification is when models reference more than the two class labels found in binary classification.
+Instead, there could be a huge array of possible class labels that could be applied to the object or data.
+An example would be in facial recognition software, where a model may analyse an image against a huge range of possible class labels to identify the individual.

+C) Multiple label classification: Multiple label Gradient Boosting , Multiple label Random Forests

+Multiple label classification is when an object or data point may have more than one class label assigned to it by the machine learning model.
+In this case the model will usually have multiple outputs.
+An example could be in image classification which may contain multiple objects.
+A model can be trained to identify, classify and label a range of subjects in one image.

+i) Logistic regression: This is a linear model, developed from linear regression to address classification issues.
+It uses the default regularization technique in the algorithm.
+When we apply this to multiclass classification problems, it uses the One vs Rest strategy.

+ii) Support vector classifiers: SVM classifiers are popularly used for classification problems with a high dimension of features.
+They can transform the feature space into a higher dimension using the kernel function.
+Multiple kernel options are available including linear, RBF (radial base function), polynomial, and so on.
+We can also finetune the ‘gamma’ parameter, which is the kernel coefficient.

+iii) Naive Bayes classifier
+The gaussian Naive Bayes is a popular classification algorithm.
+It applies Bayes’ theorem of conditional probability to the case.
+It assumes that the features are independent of each other, while the targets are dependent on them.

+iv) Decision tree classifier
+This is a tree-based structure, where a dataset is split based on values of various attributes.
+Finally, the data points with features of similar values are grouped together.
+Make sure to finetune the maximum depth and minimum leaf split parameters for better results.
+It also helps to avoid overfitting.

+v) Gradient boosting classifier
+Boosting is a method of ensemble learning where multiple decision trees are combined to enhance performance.
+It is a parallel learning method where multiple trees are trained parallelly and then combined to vote for the final result.
+We can finetune the hyperparameters like learning rate and number of estimators to achieve optimal training results.

+vi) KNN classification
+KNN (K nearest neighbor) is a classification algorithm that groups data points into clusters.
+The value of K can be chosen as a parameter “n_neighbors”.
+The algorithms form K clusters and assign each data point to the nearest cluster.

+KNN performs multiple iterations where the distance of the points are the centers of the clusters, which are calculated and reassigned optimally.